Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

-This is of course to offset a little bit what I taught you guys last week.
+This is of course to offset a little bit of what I taught you guys last week.
 The Top Ten Anime Cuss words!
 Aka.
 How to be a dick head in Japanese!

 Hopefully this video will add some politeness to your Japanese vocabulary, so you can thoroughly de- dickhead yourself.